vitalit-sib/msviz-docker/README.md

 To run this project you have to install [Docker](https://www.docker.com) on your computer.
 You can find installers for the different OS (Windows, MacOS, Linux) [here](https://docs.docker.com/engine/installation/).

 **Increase memory**:
 In order to make MsViz work correctly you have to increase it's available memory to at least 4 GB.
 You can change the available memory from the *Docker Preferences* under the section *General*.
+To make MsViz run smoother you are also advised to increase the number of CPUs to at least 2.

 #### *Windows 8 or older*

 In case you are using a Windows older then version 10, you have to install the latest [Docker Toolbox](https://github.com/docker/toolbox/releases/latest).

 **Increase memory**:
-When using the Docker Toolbox you have to increase the memory manually by typing the following commands from the *Docker Quickstart Terminal*:
+When using the Docker Toolbox you have to increase the memory to 4GB manually by typing the following commands from the *Docker Quickstart Terminal*.
+This command also allocates 2 CPUs, which is not strictly necessary but increases the performance:

 ```
 docker-machine rm default
-docker-machine create -d virtualbox --virtualbox-memory 4096 default
+docker-machine create -d virtualbox --virtualbox-memory 4096 --virtualbox-cpu-count 2 default
 ```

 ### Download the MsViz docker image